-In September 2017, we initiated a Phase 2 clinical trial of efgartigimod for the treatment of a third indication, pemphigus vulgaris, or PV, a rare autoimmune blistering (skin) disease.
-In January On May 16, 2020, we reported presented updated interim detailed proof-of-concept data of from this adaptive Phase 2 proof of concept clinical trial whereat the Society for Investigative Dermatology, or SID, Virtual Annual Meeting.
-The presentation included updated data from 34 evaluable patients treated with 10mg/kg or 25mg/kg of IV efgartigimod through March 25, 2020.
+In May 2020, we presented updated interim detailed proof-of-concept data from a Phase 2 clinical trial of efgartigimod for the treatment of a third indication, pemphigus vulgaris, or PV, and pemphigus foliaceous, rare autoimmune blistering (skin) diseases, at the Society for Investigative Dermatology, or SID, Virtual Annual Meeting.
+The presentation included updated data from 34 evaluable patients treated with 10 mg/kg or 25 mg/kg of IV efgartigimod through March 25, 2020.
 Consistent with previously announced data, rapid disease control and clinical remission was observed with a favorable tolerability profile.
-Details of this presentation are set out at the sub-paragraph entitled "Recent Developments" below.
-We expect to start a Phase 3 registrational trial of efgartigimod for the treatment of PV during the second half of 2020.
+We started a potential registrational Phase 3 trial of SC efgartigimod, the ADDRESS trial, for the treatment of PV in the fourth quarter of 2020, in which we will enroll 150 patients or fewer dosed with 1000 mg SC efgartigimod.
+The ADDRESS trial will evaluate efficacy and safety, including the potential to drive fast onset of disease control and complete remission and the ability to taper corticosteroids.